wilfredinni/django-starter-template/README.md

 ## Todo

+- [ ] Index Page with a link to the Django admin
 - [ ] Data seeding
 - [ ] API Versioning
 - [ ] OpenAPI 3 schema auto generation and Swagger